 For well over a century, residents of the port city of Newcastle, NSW, have lived with the wreck of the French barque Adolphe, lost on September 30, 1904.
-The iron ship has been steadily rusting away over the decades, but the ruined bow – which now forms part of the northern breakwater at the harbour’s entrance – remains an appealing subject for weekend photographers.
+The remains of the once-proud steel four-masted ship have been steadily rusting away over the decades, and the ruined bow – which now forms part of the northern breakwater at the harbour’s entrance – is still an appealing subject for weekend photographers.

 The story of the famous wreck has been written many times.
 One of the most comprehensive accounts I have seen is this detailed article by Ken Dutton (reproduced here with Ken’s kind permission).

 Adolphe was quite a new ship when it made its fatal visit to Newcastle, having been launched in March 1902.
 It left Antwerp on July 7, 1904, under charter to Newcastle mining magnates J. and A. Brown to load coal for Chile.
 Fatefully, it seems that the ship’s instructions were changed shortly after it left.
 Instead of going to Newcastle for coal, the orders were now to go to Sydney – a little further south from Newcastle on the NSW coast – for a cargo of wheat.
 Unfortunately the captain of the Adolphe did not receive these new instructions and headed for Newcastle as originally planned.
 The Adolphe actually passed Sydney Heads on September 28, and might easily have entered that very safe port with little trouble.
 But as far as Captain Joseph Layec knew, he was meant to go to Newcastle for coal, and that is what he tried to do.